 Acetylcholine Deficiency Symptoms

-Acetylcholine is the most abundant neurotransmitter in the brain.
+Acetylcholine is one of the most abundant neurotransmitters in the nervous system.

 It has a major impact on learning and memory.

 It’s needed to turn short-term memories into long-term ones.

 If you experience symptoms like these, you may be deficient in this important neurotransmitter:

 - You frequently can’t find the right word.

 - You struggle to do simple math problems in your head.